19hours/sg-statutes/Acts/Films Act.md

 (15th December 1998)

-An Act relating to the possession, importation, making, distribution and exhibition of films.
+An Act relating to the possession, importation, making, distribution and exhibition of films, and to provide for the classification of films and for the enforcement of those classifications.

+[Act 25 of 2018 wef 29/04/2019]

 [1st October 1981]